 - Complying with applicable building regulations with specific accountability for stakeholders as follows:

 - Clients are required to ensure that the construction work is in accordance with existing building regulations and is reasonably practicable.

-- Principal designers are required to ensure that the designer accounts for building regulations during creation or modification of building design.
+- Principal designers are required to ensure that the designer accounts for building regulations during the creation or modification of building design.

 Further, there are many other duties and responsibilities which are outlined in Annex C and specific sections of the guidelines.

 The role of a duty holder can be fulfilled by individuals i.e. natural persons or humans or a distinguishable legal entity.
-Though, in case of a legal entity, a single person should be responsible and accountable for regulatory compliance related to building security.
+Though, in the case of a legal entity, a single person should be responsible and accountable for regulatory compliance related to building security.